jncraton/em9/README.md

 - Not be capable of running shell commands
 - Only be able to edit one file at a time
 - Not support plugins.
 The source code is short and simple, so you can add any features that matter to you.
 If a feature is small and you believe it would be useful to most users, feel free to send a pull request.

+# How Do I...

+em9 is designed to force you to use native operating system and shell features in place of embedding these features in the editor itself.
+Here are some example operations.

+## Appending content from a shell command

+Don't use em9 at all.
+Use `command >> file`.

+## Inserting content from a shell command

+1. Use `command | xsel` to get the output in the clipboard.
+2. Open the file with em9 and paste away.

+## Finding a file in a project

+Don't use em9 at all.
+It is a text editor, not an IDE or project management tool.
+You could use:

+- `find . -iname {filename}`
+- `git grep {text}`